 Peter Martin Department of Computing and Information Sciences at University of Maine Orono, ME peter.martin@maine.edu

 Abstract— The growing need for socially responsible AI and machine learning algorithms has brought about discussion for the best techniques to mitigate these concerns.
 This issue can be explained by increasing privacy concerns within the current data-driven world.
 AI and machine learning algorithms are at the heart of this problem as they are harder to adapt to the long list of regulations that data and privacy are facing.
 A common proposition is differential privacy; our findings support this solution and delve into the specific frameworks that have the best long-term approaches.
-Due to research restraints and concerns about accuracy we delve into the global DP approach over the local DP approach.
-Using the CIFAR - 10 dataset we apply the Laplace mechanism in order to show an example of its application in adding more noise to the data the more sensitive it is.
+Due to research restraints and concerns about accuracy, we delve into the global DP approach over the local DP approach.
+Using the CIFAR - 10 dataset, we apply the Laplace mechanism in order to show an example of its application in adding more noise to the data, the more sensitive it is.
 This shows the applicability of global DP as well as some of the shortcomings that are associated with the addition of varying levels of noise into a dataset.

 Introduction